openfisca/country-template/README.md

 #### Next Steps

 - To learn how to use OpenFisca, follow our [tutorials](https://openfisca.org/doc/).
-- To serve this Country Package, serve the [OpenFisca web API](#serve-your-country-package-with-the-openFisca-web-api).
+- To serve this Country Package, serve the [OpenFisca Web API](#serve-your-country-package-with-the-openFisca-web-api).

 Depending on what you want to do with OpenFisca, you may want to install yet other packages in your venv:
 - To install extensions or write on top of this Country Package, head to the [Extensions documentation](https://openfisca.org/doc/contribute/extensions.html).